2001 South Ossetian presidential election

 Presidential elections were held in South Ossetia in 2001.
 As no candidate received a majority of the vote in the first round on 18 November, a second round was held on 6 December, which was won by Eduard Kokoity, who defeated Stanislav Kochiev.
 Incumbent president Lyudvig Chibirov was eliminated in the first round mostly due to popular disdain in his economic policies.
 The elections were boycotted by the Georgian population.

 Electoral system

 The election was held using the two-round system; meaning that a candidate would only be declared a winner if they received over 50% of the vote in the first round.
 If not a second round between the top two candidates will be held as a runoff election.

+Background

+Since the Republic's creation the two political factions have been the Communist Party of South Ossetia and political independents.
+Incumbent president Lyudvig Chibirov was rocked with scandal when a rumor surfaced that he was negotiating with Georgian officials on the re-annexation of the republic into Georgia on the condition of a local autonomy slimier to the South Ossetian Autonomous Oblast.
+As such in the 1999 South Ossetian parliamentary election 27 of the 33 seats in Parliament were won by Communists, and their leader, Stanislav Kochiev, was named the Speaker of the South Ossetian Parliament.
+They were unsuccessful in their effort to force Chibirov to resign but used this election as an opportunity to remove him from office and finally control the executive branch of the government.